wabbit-corp/repo-template/legal/cla/v1.0.0/CLA.md

 If a Force Majeure Event continues for a period exceeding ninety (90) consecutive days, either party may terminate this Agreement by providing written notice to the other party, without incurring any liability as a result of such termination.
 Such termination shall not affect the rights and obligations accrued prior to the Force Majeure Event.

-Notwithstanding the foregoing, a Force Majeure Event shall not excuse Wabbit Corporation's obligation to implement and maintain reasonable data security measures, nor shall it excuse any payment obligations under this Agreement.
+Notwithstanding the foregoing, a Force Majeure Event shall not excuse {{ company_short_name }}'s obligation to implement and maintain reasonable data security measures, nor shall it excuse any payment obligations under this Agreement.

 ### 21. Entire Agreement Clause